iamdonovan/iamdonovan.github.io/docs/rs/fundamentals/atmosphere.rst

 ...............

 For slightly larger particles, Mie scattering is the dominant scattering mechanism.
 Mie scattering is stronger than Rayleigh scattering, in that less light passes through.
-The amount of scattering depends less on wavelength – rather than :math:`1/\lambda^4` it's only :math:`1/\lambda`:
+The amount of scattering depends less on wavelength than Rayleigh scattering: rather than being proportional to :math:`1/\lambda^4`, it's only :math:`1/\lambda`:

 .. math::